 - 1. There shall be no excavation from, or waste disposal into, jurisdictional wetlands or waters associated with this permit without appropriate modification.
-Should waste or borrow sites, or access roads to waste or borrow sites, be located in wetlands or streams, compensatory mitigation will be required since that is a direct impact from road construction activities. - 2.
-Sediment and erosion control measures shall not be placed in wetlands or waters unless otherwise approved by this Certification. - 3.
+Should waste or borrow sites, or access roads to waste or borrow sites, be located in wetlands or streams, compensatory mitigation will be required since that is a direct impact from road construction activities. - Sediment and erosion control measures shall not be placed in wetlands or waters unless otherwise approved by this Certification.
+If placement of sediment and erosion control devices in wetlands and waters is unavoidable, they shall be removed and the natural grade restored upon completion of the project. - 3.
 Erosion and sediment control practices must be in full compliance with all specifications governing the proper design, installation and operation and maintenance of such Best Management Practices in order to protect surface waters standards: - a.
 The erosion and sediment control measures for the project must be designed, installed, operated, and maintained in accordance with the most recent version of the North Carolina Sediment and Erosion Control Planning and Design Manual. - b.
 The design, installation, operation, and maintenance of the sediment and erosion control measures must be such that they equal, or exceed, the requirements specified in the most recent version of the North Carolina Sediment and Erosion Control Manual.
 The devices shall be maintained on all construction sites, borrow sites, and waste pile (spoil) projects, including contractor-owned or leased borrow pits associated with the project. - c.
 For borrow pit sites, the erosion and sediment control measures must be designed, installed, operated, and maintained in accordance with the most recent version of the North Carolina Surface Mining Manual. - d.
 The reclamation measures and implementation must comply with the reclamation in accordance with the requirements of the Sedimentation Pollution Control Act. - 4.
-All portions of the proposed project draining to 303(d) listed watersheds that are impaired due to turbidity shall be designed, constructed and operated with sediment and erosion control measures that meet Design Standards in Sensitive Watersheds [15A NCAC 4B.0124].
-However, due to the size of the project, NCDOT shall not be required to meet 15A NCAC 4B.0124(a) regarding the maximum amount of uncovered acres. - 5.
-All portions of the proposed project draining to 303(d) listed watersheds that are impaired due to biological criteria exceedances shall not discharge stormwater directly to surface waters.
-Stormwater shall be treated using appropriate best management practices (e.g., vegetated conveyances, constructed wetlands, detention ponds, etc.) prior to discharging to surface waters. - 6.
-NCDOT will need to adhere to all appropriate in-water work moratoria prescribed by the North Carolina Wildlife Resources Commission. - 7.
-All work in or adjacent to stream waters shall be conducted in a dry work area.
-Approved BMP measures from the most current version of NCDOT Construction and Maintenance Activities manual such as sandbags, rock berms, cofferdams and other diversion structures shall be used to prevent excavation in flowing water. - 8.
-The stream channel shall be excavated no deeper than the natural bed material of the stream, to the maximum extent practicable.
-Efforts must be made to minimize impacts to the stream banks, as well as to vegetation responsible for maintaining stream bank stability.
-Any applicable riparian buffer impact for access to the stream channel shall be temporary and be revegetated with native riparian species.
+In-stream work and land disturbance within the 25-foot buffer zone are prohibited during the trout-spawning season of October 15 through April 15 to protect the egg and fry stages of trout. - 5.
+NCDOT is providing off-site mitigation of 42 linear feet through the North Carolina Ecosystem Enhancement Program by letter dated June 21, 2011. - 6.
+For projects impacting waters classified by the NC Environmental Management Commission as Trout (Tr), High Quality Waters (HQW), or Water Supply I or II (WSI, WSII) stormwater shall be directed to vegetated buffer areas, grass-lined ditches or other means appropriate to the site for the purpose of pre-treating storm water runoff prior to discharging directly into streams.
+Mowing of existing vegetated buffers is strongly discouraged. - 7.
+The permittee shall use /Design Standards in Sensitive Watersheds/ [15A NCAC 4B.0124(a)-(e)] in areas draining to (Trout) waters.
+However, due to the size of the project, NC DOT shall not be required to meet 15A NCAC 4B .0124(a) regarding the maximum amount of uncovered acres.
+Temporary cover (wheat, millet, or similar annual grain) or permanent herbaceous cover shall be planted on all bare soil within 15 business days of ground disturbing activities to provide erosion control.